Garcinia Cambogia is probably one to avoid!

 Source: Garcinia Cambogia Fruit which is a small green to pale yellow fruit that is shaped a like a pumpkin.
-Is is It is grown is Southeast Asia and Africa and is also know as brindleberry, Malabar tamarind and kudam puli.
+It is grown in Southeast Asia and Africa and is also know as brindleberry, Malabar tamarind, and kudam puli.

 Garcinia cambogia became popular worldwide after being featured on the Dr. Oz show in 2012.
-He touted it has as a weight loss miaracle fruit.
-Despite the considerable media attention purporting its effects on weight loss, there is very little evidence supporting the claims and there is significant risk of liver toxicity if you decide to take the commercially produced extracts.
+He touted it has as a weight loss miracle fruit.
+Despite the considerable media attention purporting its effects on weight loss, there is very little evidence supporting the claims, and there is a significant risk of liver toxicity if you decide to take the commercially produced extracts.

-The biggest problem with supplements for weight loss is they are hodgepodge of ingredients so even if you have a side effect it is hard to tell which one of the ingredients caused the problem.
-This is the problem with the Hydroxycut recall for liver failure in 2009.
+The biggest problem with supplements for weight loss is they are a hodgepodge of ingredients so even if you have a side effect it is hard to tell which one of the components caused the problem.
+This risk was the problem with the Hydroxycut recall for liver failure in 2009.
 At the time, Hydroxycut contained Garcinia cambogia extract, chromium polynicotinate, and Gymnema sylvestre extract so which is the offending agent.

 Active ingredient: The skin of the fruit contains hydroxycitric acid (HCA).
-This is the active ingredient in garcinia cambogia extract, which is marketedted in dietary supplements
+This compound is the active ingredient in garcinia cambogia extract, which is marketed in dietary supplements

 How it works: Animal studies show that it can inhibit a fat-producing enzyme in the body and increase levels of serotonin, potentially helping to reduce cravings,.
 It has not been widely studied in humans or primates.

 Effectiveness: Another study looked at weight loss in two groups.
-The study 130 people compared Garcinia cambogia against a a control group.
-Both groups lost weight in the study, but there was no difference in weight lost or body fat percentage change between groups.
+The study 130 people compared Garcinia cambogia against a control group.
+Both groups lost weight in the study, but there was no difference in weight loss or body fat percentage change between groups.

 A 2011 meta-analysis review that looked at 12 studies on garcinia cambogia.
 Although it found that it appeared to cause weight loss of about 2 pounds in four weeks, that weight loss is not statistically significant meaning that the difference was so modest that it is not worth the risk of side effects and that it might not even be real.